WHAT IS MEDIATION?

 I am neutral.
 I won’t take sides with you against your spouse, or with your spouse against you.
 Instead, I will work with you to increase your understanding of each other and of your conflict.
 I will not make decisions for you — only you will decide what is best for your future.

 Conflict is painful.
 Most people have a drive to resolve it.
 When people understand the sources of conflict, there is a huge release of creative energy which leads to terrific brainstorming sessions about how to solve the problem and end the conflict.

-I begin work with people by identifying all of the unresolved issues.
+I begin work with my clients by identifying all of the unresolved issues.
 We have a detailed checklist that we go through to identify where there is already agreement, and where we need additional information and/or discussion.
 Each person gets to tell me his/her side of the story, so that I can hear as much as possible about why you came to see me.
 I give each person a pad of paper and a pen so that the other person can write down their ideas without having to interrupt the speaker.

-WHO CAN’T MEDIATE?
+IS MEDIATION FOR ME?
+WHO CAN & CAN’T MEDIATE?

 1. ABILITY TO SPEAK FREELY: